mapleleafjack/slime-chan/docs/AI_INTEGRATION.md

 ## Usage

 ### Interactive Mode
-1. Click on a slime to select it
+1. Click on a creature to select it
-2. Type a message in the input box
+2. Type a message in the input box (if the creature has talk capability)
-3. The slime will respond using AI (if configured) or fallback phrases
+3. The creature will respond using AI (if configured) or fallback phrases

 ### Autonomous Mode
-- Slimes in "talk" behavior will occasionally speak on their own
+- Creatures with talk behavior will occasionally speak on their own
-- These autonomous thoughts are context-aware based on their current activity
+- These autonomous thoughts are context-aware based on their current activity and type

 ## Architecture